 In order reconstruct the path as close as possible to the real one, MEP-Traces records data coming out from multiple sensors (i.e., GPS, gyroscope accelerometer and magnetometer), required for a further computation of a particular sensor fusion technique (described in Chapter 3.2).
-The joint contribution of all the different paths builds the MEP's implicit data collection.
+The joint contribution of all the different recorded paths builds the MEP implicit data collection.

-Path information alone would not be enough for the purpose of building accessibility maps, so another type of data must be considered.
+Path information alone would not be enough for the purpose of building accessibility maps, so another type of data has to be considered.
 This other data type is the user's explicit information, supplied during the mapping process.
-For this particular purpose, MEP-Traces allows to record timestamped1 and geo-located obstacles' pictures encountered during the mapping process.
+For this particular purpose, MEP-Traces allows to record timestamped1 and geo-located pictures of the obstacles encountered during the mapping process.
 Those data are immediately uploaded on the server and they become available to the whole users community.